 May God forgive you!
 Why did you let them [sit back?
 Before] you discover the truthful and know the liars.1

-According to commentators and exegetes of the Quran, this verse does not intend to say that the Prophet had sinned and God forgave him.
-The verse is actually a praise in the guise of a reproach.
+According to commentators and exegetes of the Quran, this verse does not intend to say that the Prophet had sinned and Allah forgave him.
+The verse is actually a praise of Prophet Muhammad in the guise of a reproach.
 God is saying, “Why were you so kind to them that you accepted their excuses for not partaking in jihad?”
-A group of hypocrites came up with excuses for not participating in jihad and swore an oath to God that they were telling the truth.
+A group of hypocrites made up excuses for not participating in jihad and swore to God that they were telling the truth.
 Our merciful Prophet excused them because they swore by God that they were telling the truth.
-God revealed this verse, disclosing the fact that they were lying and pretending.
-It is as though God is saying, “O My dear prophet!
+God revealed this verse, disclosing that they were lying and pretending.
+It is as though God is saying, “O, My dear Prophet!
 May God forgive you.
 You do not need to be so kind to them.
 They do not deserve it.”

 The Prophet Was Extremely Kind to Muslims

-Surah Tawbah is one of the chapters of the Noble Quran that has praised the Prophet in its penultimate verse.
+Surah Tawbah is one of the chapters of the Noble Quran that gives praise to Prophet Muhammad in its penultimate verse.
 God states in verse 128 of this surah:

 لَقَدْ جَاءَكُمْ رَسُولٌ مِّنْ أَنفُسِكُمْ عَزِيزٌ عَلَيْهِ مَا عَنِتُّمْ حَرِيصٌ عَلَيْكُم بِالْمُؤْمِنِينَ رَءُوفٌ رَّحِيمٌ ﴿١٢٨﴾